Read This First

 The danger is performative rationality: naming fallacies, probabilities, or methods while using them as badges rather than tools for better judgment.

-Keep Revamping the Online Learning Platform, Enhancing Patient Experience in a Hospital, and Sustainable Packaging for a Food Company in the same frame.
+Keep what “Design Thinking” is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
 That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 Read this page as part of the wider Rational Thought branch: the prompts point inward to the topic, but they also point outward to neighboring questions that keep the topic honest.